The M2 Generation: Are Your Kids Too Dependent on the Media?

 Is the media taking over your child's life?
 That's what a nationwide survey conducted by the Kaiser Family Foundation seems to suggest.

 Experts are calling them the M2 Generation - today's highly technological children whose lives seem to revolve around the media.
-And with the constant exposure that children have to television, computers, music, mobile devices, and video games, it seems there is no limit to the amount of time children spend with media devices.
+And with the constant exposure that children have to television, computers, music, mobile devices, and video games, it seems there is no limit to kids' screen time.

 According to the survey, in just five years, media use has increased from 6 ½ to nearly 7 ½ hours a day in children between the ages of 8 and 18.
 Even more alarming - children have become master multitaskers, often using two or more media devices at the same time.
 Counting each device separately, these kids have found a way to cram in a total of 10 hours and 45 minutes of media content into those 7 ½ hours.